 Buffett Indicator

 The Warren Buffett indicator compares stock market capitalization to GDP, providing a stable, long-term ratio unaffected by fluctuating profit margins.
-The ratio’s value of 1.13 for April 2026 is high but not excessive compared to its long-term mean of 1.02.
+The ratio of 1.12 for May 2026 is high but not excessive relative to its long-term mean of 1.02.

 ASX 20 Price-to-Sales Ratio

-The Price-to-Sales ratio for the ASX 20 increased slightly to 4.27 from 4.25 last week.
+The Price-to-Sales ratio for the ASX 20 increased to 4.27 from 4.24 last week.
 We use a 20% trimmed mean of the Price-to-Sales ratio for index stocks to remove the highest and lowest readings, which tend to distort the average.

 ASX 20 Forward Price-Earnings Ratio

-The Forward Price-Earnings ratio for the ASX 200 eased to 19.24.
+The Forward Price-Earnings ratio for the ASX 20 lifted to 18.65 from 18.31 last week.
 We have limited data on the ASX 20 forward PE, but it still provides a useful measure of current value.
 We use a 20% trimmed mean to avoid distortions of the average caused by outliers.

 All Ordinaries Price-Earnings Ratio

-The price-to-earnings (PE) ratio is based on the latest trailing earnings (red below), but produces extreme readings if earnings per share (EPS) rises or falls sharply, as in 2008 or 2020.
+The All Ordinaries price-to-earnings (PE) ratio is high at 21.44.
+If we ignore the 2020 distortion caused by low earnings, PE values above 20 indicate high pricing.
+The PE ratio is based on the latest trailing earnings (red below), but produces extreme readings if earnings per share (EPS) rises or falls sharply, as in 2008 or 2020.
+That is why we also use a separate PE based on highest trailing earnings.

 All Ordinaries PE of Highest Trailing Earnings